 - 1. To undertake activities that support the Department, Faculty, MRC Unit or LSHTM; - 2.
 To reflect LSHTM's EDI goals in your work and behaviour; - 3.
-To participate in LSHTM's PDR process;
+To participate in LSHTM's PDR process. - 4.
+To contribute to the management of lab duties including the use and upkeep of lab equipment